-First, visual representations are usually easier and faster to understand than using text descriptions.
+First, visual representations are usually easier and faster to understand than text descriptions.
 Visuals make things easier for your customers.

 This is particularly true for intangible items like ideas and concepts.

+Our brains are naturally drawn to visual cues.
+For example, think about the apps on your phone.
+Do you look for the word “weather”?
+Or, the visual with the sun, and the cloud?
 What about taking photos?
 You look for the visual which looks like a camera, right?
 Not the word camera.

-Icons are easier to remember
+Easier to remember

 These visuals are also easier to remember.
 They create stronger associations in the brain which are easier to access. (see our design psychology article for more on this).